stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 - `this.updateState(newState)`: conversely, if the state changes outside of you, and you want to recompute state, you should override `updateState()` to handle the new state; the overriding method should chain up (with `this.parent(newState)`) as the first statement
-- `this.hasKind(kind)`: check if the device has the given kind (primary or secondary); the default implementation has no secondary kinds, override it if you need it
-- `Kinds`: an array of secondary kinds, which provides a quick way to implement `hasKind` if you don't need dynamic behavior
-- `UseOAuth2`: if your device can be instantiated with an OAuth-like flow (user clicks on a button, is redirected to a login page), this should be set to the handler; despite the name, this is called also for OAuth 1 or no authentication at all
+- `UseOAuth2`: if your device can be instantiated with an OAuth-like flow (user clicks on a button, is redirected to a login page), this should be set to the handler; despite the name, this is called also for OAuth 1
 - `UseDiscovery`, `this.updateFromDiscovery`: discovery operations, described later
 - `this.queryInterface(iface)`: request an _extension interface_ for this device instance; extension
 interfaces are optional features that your device class supports; override this method if you have